fbpx Skip to Content

 And, unless I was meeting friends, I didn’t eat out.

-I still eat Life Saver Gummies, chocolate, and french fries when I want to, but now, instead of a box of Nutty Bars (oh, how I love them!) disappearing in one night, they were lasting me a month or more.
+I still eat Lifesaver Gummies, chocolate, and french fries when I want to, but now, instead of a box of Nutty Bars disappearing in one night, they were lasting me a month or more (my most recent box of Nutty Bars was in my pantry for a full 6 months before I finished it).

 Nothing was off limits to me and that actually was the key for me to eat everything in moderation.